-Integrated Water Resources Management (IWRM)7 is an approach that seeks to improve the efficiency, equity and sustainability with which a country's water resources are managed.
-It is a key part of the adaptation toolkit available for promoting greater integration across water and water-impacting sectors in South Asia.
-Other approaches in the toolkit are the water-food-energy (WEF) nexus and its variant the water-food-energy-environment (WEFE) nexus.
-The latter two are useful approaches to address inter-sectoral allocation issues and policy distortions, but are ill-suited for dealing with risks of extreme hydrological variability, nonstationarity, conjunctive management of surface and groundwater or managing water at inter-state, interprovince or transboundary levels.
-When addressing climate variability, IWRM emphasizes the need for stronger data collection (water availability, use and quality), more effective management - assessment, allocation, regulation, reuse, improved efficiency of water use, conservation and protection of water resources, appropriate infrastructure development, planning processes better and institutional coordination.
+approaches to address inter-sectoral allocation issues and policy distortions, but are ill-suited for dealing with risks of extreme hydrological variability, non-stationarity, conjunctive management of surface and groundwater or managing water at inter-state, inter-province or transboundary levels.
+When addressing climate variability, IWRM emphasizes the need for stronger data collection (water availability, use and quality), more effective management - assessment, allocation, regulation, reuse, improved efficiency of water use, conservation and protection of water resources, appropriate infrastructure development, better planning processes and institutional coordination.

 Moving from statement in policy to IWRM institutional implementation is a complex process.
 It is necessarily incremental in pace with reforms taking decades to implement.
 Although our analysis shows that IWRM is embedded in water and climate policy instruments in nearly all South Asian nations, earlier chapters also highlight the fragmented and in some cases almost disintegrated state of water resources management practice.
 Building effective adaptation capacity through IWRM as one key tool will require greater policy coherence, integration, coordination and collaboration in combination with effective implementation across many sectors of the economy.

 This chapter introduces key features of IWRM, but also highlights its limitations.
 It discusses IWRM in the context of climate change adaptation, highlighting the pros and cons of using it as an adaptive approach to water planning, development and management.
 Finally, the adaptation framework that is used to guide the reviews under chapters 6-10 is presented.

-5.1.
-Integrated Water Resources Management
+5.1 Integrated Water Resources Management